 Configure SSL for External HTTP Traffic to and from Tableau Server

 You can configure Tableau Server to use Secure Sockets Layer (SSL) encrypted communications on all external HTTP traffic.
-Setting up SSL ensures that access to Tableau Server is secure and that sensitive information passed between the server and Tableau clients—such as Tableau Desktop, Tableau Mobile, the REST API, and so on—is protected.
+Setting up SSL ensures that access to Tableau Server is secure and that sensitive information passed between the server and Tableau clients—such as Tableau Desktop, the REST API, and so on—is protected.
 Steps on how to configure the server for SSL are described this topic; however, you must first acquire a certificate from a trusted authority, and then import the certificate files into Tableau Server.

 Acquire an Apache SSL certificate from a trusted authority (for example, Verisign, Thawte, Comodo, GoDaddy).
 You can also use an internal certificate issued by your company.
 Wildcard certificates, which allow you to use SSL with many host names within the same domain, are also supported.